carpentries/instructor-training/files/rubric.md

 Description of your previous experience in teaching:
 [____________________]

-17. How frequently do you work with the tools that Data Carpentry and Software Carpentry teach, such as R, Python, MATLAB, Perl, SQL, Git, OpenRefine, and the Unix Shell?
+17. How frequently do you work with the tools that The Carpentries teach, such as R, Python, MATLAB, Perl, SQL,
+    Git, OpenRefine, and the Unix Shell?

 [_] Every day